 Containment Opening.

-If the containment/drywell is opened, conduct a walkdown of the containment/drywell promptly to assess the condition of systems, structures, and components (SSCs) in the containment/drywell.
+If the containment/drywell is opened, and safe for entry (e.g., with radiological controls and industrial safety measures in place) conduct a walkdown of the containment/drywell promptly to assess the condition of systems, structures, and components (SSCs) in the containment/drywell.
 Review information gathered by videos and photographs and other technologies (such as data collecting-drones, robots) to evaluate inaccessible containment/drywell areas.
 At the discretion of the inspectors, the use of this information may be used in lieu of a walkdown.

 Specific Guidance